 - …To the point that I couldn’t even hold a regular conversation or have friends like a “normal” person.

-IT took over 20 years of my life away.
+Social anxiety stole over 20 years of my life away.

 Then I feel for you.
 I really do.

-So bookmark this page and come back to it often, because I’m going to show you new insights into the cure for social anxiety that you won’t find anywhere else.
+And I can tell you that finding this website is probably the best thing that’s ever happened to you.
+So bookmark this page and come back to it often, because I’m going to show you new insights into the known cures for social anxiety that you won’t find anywhere else.

 Definition Reality of Social Anxiety Disorder

 Social anxiety is the fear of social situations that involve interaction with other people.
 You could say social anxiety is the fear and anxiety of being negatively judged and evaluated by other people.
 It is a pervasive disorder and causes anxiety and fear in most all areas of a person’s life.
-It is chronic because it does not go away on its own. –socialphobia.org
+It is chronic because it does not go away on its own. (socialphobia.org)

-Suddenly, you see some people coming towards you in the distance.
+Suddenly, you see some people walking towards you in the distance.
 Your heart skips a beat.
 You start to freak out inside.
 You try to figure out if it’s someone you know.
 Immediately you want to turn around and avoid these people, but they’ve already seen you.
 It would look weird.

 So you keep walking towards them.